 A minor in ENVST (currently listed in the catalog under Interdisciplinary Studies, as Environment and Society) is strongly recommended for all students who are interested in environmental issues or who may wish to integrate the environment into their future careers.

 The ENST program has two advisers who share the advising responsibilities and can provide more information about the major or minor.
-Matthew Lauer is the adviser for students whose last names start with A-M. Trent Biggs is the adviser for students whose last names start with N-Z. If you need advising contact your assigned adviser.
+Matthew Lauer is the adviser for students whose last names start with A-M. David Carruthers is the adviser for students whose last names start with N-Z. If you need advising contact your assigned adviser.

 ENVST students find work in research, analysis, and enforcement activities in state, federal and local governments.
 Others work in environmental education, or for nonprofit organizations such as The Nature Conservancy, Audubon Society and the Sierra Club.
 Some work as consultants to private firms, and some graduates have become primary schools, secondary schools and in universities, or interpreters at museums or parks.
 A few have created their own careers in such areas as organic farming, managing cooperatives and social action.

 ENVST students often go on to professional and graduate schools in such fields as law, ecology, engineering, history, journalism, economics, public health, political science, public administration, environmental policy and human ecology.